JamieCrisman/tiny-machine/EXPLORE.md

 // [0.25, 0.4, 0.5]
 ```

-Functions aren't implemented yet, but would be nice to be able to reduce with functions as well.
+Functions Reductions aren't implemented (yet?), but would be nice to be able to reduce with functions as well.
 Need to explore how that would work.

 # Problems